-Workplace Wednesday: Receiving Feedback with GraceAugust 25, 2021
+Workplace Wellness: Receiving Feedback with GraceAugust 25, 2021

-In this week’s Workplace Wednesday we explore how you can use the Healthy Minds Framework to support your well-being when receiving feedback at work.
+In this week’s Workplace Wellness we explore how you can use the Healthy Minds Framework to support your well-being when receiving feedback at work.

 We’ve written before about how to use the Healthy Minds Framework for Well-Being to give feedback to direct reports, colleagues, and managers.
 But what about receiving feedback?
 If you are one of those individuals who dreads reviews and braces for criticism, the whole process of being evaluated may feel overwhelming and something to just “get through.”
 While harsh criticism can be hard for anyone, handling reviews with grace and acceptance can provide endless benefits.
 You take stress off your reviewers, you can learn something from the feedback and improve, and you can take the sting off these types of interactions by preventing emotional reactivity.

 Here’s your guide to using Awareness, Connection, Insight and Purpose to receive feedback: